Back to School! How to Navigate School-Related Leave for Employees

 Tim has also taught various advocacy courses.

 Tim has engaged in many pro bono activities during his career, and in 2002 and 2015, Legal Services of Northern California awarded Tim with a Special Pro Bono Service Award.

-In addition to being admitted in California and Washington, Tim is also admitted in the District of Columbia (inactive).
+In addition to being admitted in California, Tim is also admitted in the District of Columbia and Washington state (inactive).